QuantEcon/python-lecture-sandpit.myst/lectures/rand_resp.md

 df1_mc
 ```

+The theoretical calculations  do a good job of predicting the Monte Carlo results.

-We can see that in many situations, especially when the bias is not small, the MSE of the randomized-samplijng  methods is smaller than that of the non-randomized sampling method.
+We see that in many situations, especially when the bias is not small, the MSE of the randomized-samplijng  methods is smaller than that of the non-randomized sampling method.

-Such differences become larger as  $p$ increases.
+These differences become larger as  $p$ increases.

 +++

 By adjusting  parameters $\pi_A$ and $n$, we can study outcomes in different situations.

-For example, for another situation listed in the PAPER:
+For example, for another situation described in Warner {cite}`warner1965randomized`:

 +++